SAP-samples/teched2025-IN162/exercises/ex5/ex5_1_details.md

    - Customer Reference: **IN162-`XXX`** (replace `XXX` with your assigned group identifier)

 > [!IMPORTANT]
 > All participants are using the same **Sold-to Party**.
+>
-Enter your group identifier in the **Customer Reference** field.
+> Enter your group identifier in the **Customer Reference** field.
 This ensures the Sales Order is correctly associated with your participant group.
+This is absolutely mandatory!

 5. Scroll further down to the **Items** section\
    You can add as many items to your order as you would like.